Marion Rodgers: Later life

+Wish of a Lifetime and Brookdale were honored to be able to fulfill Rodge’s wish to fly in a P-51 Mustang.
+Rodge and his companion, Robert, traveled to Camarillo, CA to fulfill this wish.

-Awards and Commemorations
+Awards and commemorations

 For his actions during World War II, Rodgers was awarded the Distinguished Flying Cross.

 In 2007, although invited and family offered support, Marion Rodgers was not present when the Tuskegee Airmen were collectively awarded a Congressional Gold Medal at a ceremony in the U.S. Capitol rotunda.
 (He refused to leave his wife, Suzanne T., a juvenile diabetic.)

 He did receive his medal.
 Senator Mark Udall of Colorado congratulated Rodgers and the other eight airmen from Colorado in a speech in the Colorado House of Representatives.

 Along with the other Tuskegee flyers from Colorado, Rodgers is honored at the Denver International Airport in a permanent exhibit with a poster size photo and his biography.
 The Georgia State Assembly has formally named the intersection of US Route 80 at US 441 Bypass in Laurens County after Tuskegee Airmen Colonel Major Herndon Cummings, Colonel John Whitehead, and Colonel Marion Rodgers.
 In 2014, The Non-Commissioned Officers Association gave Rodgers a World War II legacy medallion.